AmanGupta5555/AI-Enhanced-Quantum-Payment-Routing/README.md

 - **Error Handling**: Provides detailed feedback on issues like offline nodes, insufficient liquidity, or invalid inputs.
 - **Scalability**: Designed to handle a network of banks (e.g., A, B, C, D, E) with extensible graph-based architecture.

-## 4. Technologies and Architecture Used
+## :gear: 4.
+Technologies and Architecture Used

 ### Technologies:
 - **Python**: Core programming language for backend logic, AI modeling, and quantum optimization.